 Wiring should be laid in the same trench as any PE or PVC pipe -- preferably beneath the pipe for added protection.
 Do not bury wire in the same trench as metal pipe.
 During installation, provide loops or wire at the valve sites, the elbows and about every 100 feet in a straight trench.
 The earth expands and contracts from moisture or temperature extremes, and wire can stretch or break.

 Inspect your backfill for large rocks or other material that can score or damage insulation.
+Don't walk or drive equipment over wire on the ground or in the trench.
+Damage to the insulation might not affect performance immediately but can create problems later.

 Finally, never splice your wires with electrical tape, glue or any other short-cut method.
 Use time-tested and approved splice kits that will shield the exposed wire.
 All valve splices should be put in a valve box for future inspection.
 Shoddy splices can result in open- or short-circuits.
 They can prevent valves from closing because of current loss.